US citizen sentenced to death in Iran

 In a closed court hearing in late December, the prosecution asked for the death penalty for Hekmati.

-The US has called on Iranian authorities to grant Swiss diplomats access to him in prison.
-The Swiss government represents US interests in Iran because the two countries do not have diplomatic relations.
+The US government has called on Iranian authorities to grant Swiss diplomats access to him in prison.
+The Swiss government represents US interests in Iran because the two countries don’t have diplomatic relations.

 The Marine Corps said “Amir Nema Hekmati” served between 2001 and 2005, including one deployment to Iraq in 2004 and a stint at the military language institute in Monterey, California.